filakhtov/gentoo-use-docs/dev-libs/totem-pl-parser.md

 It is safe to disable the flag.

+### gtk-doc
+Pass the `-Denable-gtk-doc=true` option to the meson build command.
+Use the `Gtk-Doc` tool to generate and install the API library reference for the `libtotem-plparser` library in the HTML format.

+It is safe to disable the flag.

 ### introspection
 Pass the `-Dintrospection=true` (`false` if the flag is disabled) option to the meson build command.
 Generate and install the `TotemPlParser-1.0.gir` GIR metadata file to provide dynamic bindings for the `libtotem-plparser` library to languages other than C using the GObject Introspection framework.